windmill-labs/windmilldocs/docs/integrations/mongodb/index.md

 Head on to the Script tab and click on the "New Script" button.

-We will be using a TypeScript/Deno as language
+We will be using a TypeScript/Deno as language.

 ![create script](./2_1.png)